skip to main content

 Will the loan save you money?

-Yes, paying off your credit cards with an installment loan will most likely save you money in the long run.
+Yes, using a personal loan to pay off credit card debt will most likely save you money in the long run.

-Here’s why: The standard term for a personal installment loan is anywhere between one and seven years.
-No matter how long the loan’s repayment term is, odds are it would be shorter than the length of time it takes to pay off your credit cards by making only the minimum payments.
+Here’s why: the standard term for a personal installment loan is anywhere between one and seven years.
+No matter how long the loan’s repayment term is, odds are it will be shorter than the length of time it takes to pay off your credit cards by making only the minimum payments.

 The monthly minimums for credit cards are often very small, with each payment typically accounting for one to three percent of the amount owed.
 When interest rates are factored in, it could take years to pay off those cards.

-Remember, the longer a loan or credit card is outstanding, the more the interest.
+Remember, the longer a loan or credit card is outstanding, the more interest it will accrue.
 All things being equal, a shorter repayment option will always be the one that saves you money overall.

 What’s the interest rate?